-- (1) Ecological effects, including monitoring. - (2) Type, scale, location, density and integrity of structures. - (3) Navigation, including the form of compliance with Maritime New Zealand guidelines for the marking and lighting of aquaculture structures, and layout in subzones (e), (i), (j), (k) and (l) of AMA 3 Te Kumara. - (3A) Management of biosecurity risk organisms declared by a Chief Technical Officer as unwanted organisms or contained with a Regional Pest Management Plan, within AMA 4-Wainui Bay. - (4) Management of biosecurity risk organisms, such as Undaria and the prevention of arrival and the movement of unwanted organisms. - In addition to the other matters of control, for AMA 4 Wainui, the management of refuse from the activity, the hours of operation, noise from activities on the vessels while working on site, the management of light spill and intensity from vessels and the organisation of, and attendance at, community liaison meetings. - (4B) Prevention of arrival and transfer of marine pest species including, but not limited to, those declared as unwanted organisms or as pest species contained within a Regional Pest Management Plan, within AMA 4 Wainui Bay. - (5) Duration of the permit. - (6) Financial contributions, bonds, administrative charges. - (7) Timing and purpose of reviews of any or all conditions.
+- (1) Ecological effects, including monitoring. - (2) Type, scale, location, density and integrity of structures. - (3) Navigation, including the form of compliance with Maritime New Zealand guidelines for the marking and lighting of aquaculture structures, and layout in subzones (e), (i), (j), (k) and (l) of AMA 3 Te Kumara.

+- (4) Management of biosecurity risk organisms, such as Undaria. - In addition to the other matters of control, for AMA 4 Wainui, the management of refuse from the activity, the hours of operation, noise from activities on the vessels while working on site, the management of light spill and intensity from vessels and the organisation of, and attendance at, community liaison meetings. - (5) Duration of the permit. - (6) Financial contributions, bonds, administrative charges. - (7) Timing and purpose of reviews of any or all conditions.